 It was announced in late March 2011 that Sri Lanka’s first coal power plant Lakvijaya, at Norochcholai, in the Puttalam District began Phase One of its operation.
 Under Phase One of the project, 300 MW, which amounts to 17% of the national power requirement of the country, was be added to the country's National Grid.

 In August 2011, the Export-Import Bank of China offered an $891 million loan to build the second phase of 600 MW.

-Southern province power station mooted
+Japan offers $600 million loan for Southern province power station

-In March it was reported that the Ceylon Electricity Board (CEB) was planning a 500 megawatt coal-fired power station at Ahuruwella near Induruwa on the south west coast with assistance from Japan.
+In March 2013 it was reported that the Ceylon Electricity Board (CEB) was planning a 500 MW coal-fired power station at Ahuruwella near Induruwa on the south west coast with assistance from Japan.
 The news report stated that "the plant would use eco-friendly technology and funding is expected from Japan.
 Industry sources say funding has been requested from Japan but no decision has been made."

 In May 2013 the Chairman of the CEB, W.P.
-Ganegala, announced that a 500 megawatt coal-fired power station costing approximately $US500 million would be established in the Southern Province at a location yet to be decided.
+Ganegala, announced that a 500 MW coal-fired power station costing approximately $US500 million would be established in the Southern Province at a location yet to be decided.
 However, this seems likely to be referring to the Ahuruwella proposal.
 The Sunday Times stated that while surveys were underway a location had not been selected.
-Ganegala stated that during a visit to Japan by Sri Lankan President Mahinda Rajapaksa in March 2013 the Japanese government had offered to assit with the project.
+Ganegala stated that during a visit to Japan by Sri Lankan President Mahinda Rajapaksa in March 2013 the Japanese government had offered to assist with the project.
 Ganegala stated that it was expected that work on the plant would begin in late 2013 and take 18 months.